cryptomator/docs/source/desktop/error-handling.rst

 Error Handling
 =============

-When you encounter an unexpected error, our system provides you with an immediate tool to find a solution efficiently.
+If you encounter an unexpected error, Cryptomator gives you the option to look up a solution in our error database.
+It's possible that the error has already been reported and a solution has been suggested for you to follow.

 Simply click the ``Look up Solution`` button.